nestordemeure/letMeNERSCthatForYou/README.md

 * try fine-tuning sentence embedder,
 * add a [page rank](https://en.wikipedia.org/wiki/PageRank) type of score to documentation items? (to be integrated with the vector search)
 * try a home-trained model,

-* batch process questions and make sure we can load balance to deal with large number of users (using [vLLM](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#offline-batched-inference)?).
-* move to vLLM:
-  * introduce llmengine abstraction
-  * get multigpu working (currently 3 requests, one per gpu, never return?) and introduce logic to count available GPUs

 [^error]: Currently, running `python -c "import flash_attn"` triggers a `ImportError: libcudart.so.11.0: cannot open shared object file: No such file or directory` error.